lou-pruitt/frontend-foundations/PRINCIPLES.md

 They exist to ensure that Frontend Foundations remains a safe, clear, and trustworthy starting point for people learning web development for the first time.

+### Single-Source Workbook During Structural Design

+While the curriculum structure is still being designed and validated,
+**Frontend Foundations uses a single `WORKBOOK.md` file as the source of truth.**

+This is intentional.

+A single document:
+- Preserves narrative continuity for beginners
+- Makes pacing and pause points visible at a glance
+- Prevents accidental skipping or modular reordering
+- Keeps structural decisions easy to evaluate and revise

+Steps may be split into separate files only **after**:
+- The learning loop is complete
+- Step boundaries are stable
+- The curriculum is ready for external contributors or reuse

+Until then, structural clarity takes priority over modular convenience.